spaguette/webpack-less-demo/README.md

 # CSS Modules Webpack Demo using preprocessors like Less

 A working demo of [CSS Modules], using [Webpack]'s [css-loader] in [module mode].
 Inspired by [CSS Modules Webpack demo].
-Scss (sass) is used along with the less just to show that they can work together (in the same build)!
-The styles there are copied, so it does not carry any logic b/w the preprocessors.

 **Attention!** This demo uses [stylelint-webpack-plugin] with `fix: true` (only for less files which don't end with "old.less"), so it will try to auto-fix them if it finds any errors.